pauldzy/NHDPlus_Navigation_PG/doc/classic.md

 #### Point to Point

+Point to Point navigation via Classic logic has always been a bit of an odd duck.
+The NHDPlus desktop navigators have never provided this capability and I have no recollection of where this requirement came from.
+Classic point to point logic essentially executes a downstream mainline navigation which halts at the hydrosequence value of the stop flowline.
+This may lead to some odd appearing results when the stop flowline occurs upon a minor tributary of the mainline.
+Also the classic logic traditionally did not include coding to reverse the start and stop parameters when the user mixed up the inputs.

 * Test if navigation occurs entirely within a single flowline due to limiter values.
 Process such "shorty" navigation via a simple SQL statement clipping the single flowline as needed.

-* Load temporary table with all PlusFlowlineVAA records having a hydrosequence value less than the start flowline from the VPU matching the start flowline.
-Limit where appropriate by distance or flowtime.
+* Load temporary table with all PlusFlowlineVAA records having a hydrosequence value less than the start flowline from the VPU matching the start flowline and a hydrosequence more than the stop flowline.
+Hydrosequences are sequential between multiple VPUs so if the stop flowline is in a different VPU it all still works.
 Exclude coastal flowlines or flowlines having a length of -9999.